jupierce/enhancements/enhancements/update/maintenance_schedules.md

 > if a worker-node update is proving to be problematic during a valid maintenance window, I would
 > like to be able to pause that change manually so that the team will not have to work on the weekend."

+> "As a cluster lifecycle administrator, I need to stop all material changes on my cluster
+> quickly and indefinitely until I can understand a potential issue.
+I not want to consider dates or
+> timezones in this delay as they are not known and irrelevant to my immediate concern."

 > "As a cluster lifecycle administrator, I want to ensure any material changes to my
 > control-plane are only initiated during well known windows of low service utilization to
 > reduce the impact of any service disruption.
 Furthermore, I want to ensure that material